-- (ii) Perform testing of internal control as planned in paragraph (c)(3)(i) of this section. - (4) When internal control over some or all of the compliance requirements for a major program are likely to be ineffective in preventing or detecting noncompliance, the planning and performing of testing described in paragraph (c)(3) of this section are not required for those compliance requirements.
-However, the auditor must report a significant deficiency or material weakness in accordance with §200.516 Audit findings, assess the related control risk at the maximum, and consider whether additional compliance tests are required because of ineffective internal control. - (d) Compliance.
-(1) In addition to the requirements of GAGAS, the auditor must determine whether the auditee has complied with Federal statutes, regulations, and the terms and conditions of Federal awards that may have a direct and material effect on each of its major programs. - (2) The principal compliance requirements applicable to most Federal programs and the compliance requirements of the largest Federal programs are included in the compliance supplement. - (3) For the compliance requirements related to Federal programs contained in the compliance supplement, an audit of these compliance requirements will meet the requirements of this part.
-Where there have been changes to the compliance requirements and changes are not reflected in the compliance supplement, the auditor must determine the current compliance requirements and modify the audit procedures accordingly.
-For those Federal programs not covered in the compliance supplement, the auditor must follow the compliance supplement's guidance for programs not included in the supplement. - (4) The compliance testing must include tests of transactions and such other auditing procedures necessary to provide the auditor sufficient appropriate audit evidence to support an opinion on compliance. - (e) Audit follow-up.
-The auditor must follow-up on prior audit findings, perform procedures to assess the reasonableness of the summary schedule of prior audit findings prepared by the auditee in accordance with §200.511 Audit findings follow-up paragraph (b), and report, as a current year audit finding, when the auditor concludes that the summary schedule of prior audit findings materially misrepresents the status of any prior audit finding.
+(ii) Perform testing of internal control as planned in paragraph (c)(3)(i) of this section.

+(4) When internal control over some or all of the compliance requirements for a major program are likely to be ineffective in preventing or detecting noncompliance, the planning and performing of testing described in paragraph (c)(3) of this section are not required for those compliance requirements.
+However, the auditor must report a significant deficiency or material weakness in accordance with §200.516 Audit findings, assess the related control risk at the maximum. and consider whether additional compliance tests are required because of ineffective internal control.

+(d) Compliance.
+(1) In addition to the requirements of GAGAS, the auditor must determine whether the auditee has complied with Federal statutes, regulations, and the terms and conditions of Federal awards that may have a direct and material effect on each of its major programs.

+(2) The principal compliance requirements applicable to most Federal programs and the compliance requirements of the largest Federal programs are included in the compliance supplement.

+(3) For the compliance requirements related to Federal programs contained in the compliance supplement, an audit of these compliance requirements will meet the requirements of this part.
+Where there have been changes to the compliance requirements and the changes are not reflected in the compliance supplement, the auditor must determine the current compliance requirements and modify the audit procedures accordingly.
+For those Federal programs not covered in the compliance supplement, the auditor must follow the compliance supplement's guidance for programs not included in the supplement.

+(4) When internal control over some or all of the compliance requirements for a major program are likely to be ineffective in preventing or detecting noncompliance, the planning and performing of testing described in paragraph (c)(3) of this section are not required for those compliance requirements.
+However, the auditor must report a significant deficiency or material weakness in accordance with 200.516, assess the related control risk at the

+(e) Audit follow-up.
+The auditor must follow-up on prior audit findings, perform procedures to assess the reasonableness of the summary schedule of prior audit findings prepared by the auditee in accordance with §200.511(b), and report, as a current year audit finding, when the auditor concludes that the summary schedule of prior audit findings materially misrepresents the status of any prior audit finding.
 The auditor must perform audit follow-up procedures regardless of whether a prior audit finding relates to a major program in the current year.

-(f) Data Collection Form.
-As required in §200.512 Report submission paragraph (b)(3), the auditor must complete and sign specified sections of the data collection form.
+(f) Data collection form.
+As required in §200.512(b)(3), the auditor must complete and sign specified sections of the data collection form.

 [78 FR 78608, Dec.
 26, 2013, as amended at 79 FR 75887, Dec.
-19, 2014]
+19, 2014; 85 FR 49574, Aug.
+13, 2020]

-§ 200.515 Audit reporting.
+§200.515 Audit reporting.